nextuav/nextuav-docs/docs/launchpad/getting-started/setup-and-login.md

 You can login with your **Google ID** and no separate registration process is required.

-If you want to use some other ID apart from your Google ID, you can also register as a user on the [UMT Console](https://console.urbanmatrix.co.in/login/signup/) and login using those credentials.
+If you want to use some other ID apart from your Google ID, you can also register as a user on the [NextConsole](https://console.nextuav.co.in/login/signup/) and login using those credentials.

 ![Login Screen](./img/setup-and-login-login-screen.jpg)